-31 March 2016 £000 31 March 2015 £000
+31 March 2017 £000 31 March 2016 £000

-Other Land and Buildings 6,292 6,420
+Other Land and Buildings 1,632 6,292

 Vehicles, Plant, Furniture and Equipment - -

-Total 6,292 6,420
+Total 1,632 6,292

-The Authority has built a fire station and youth facility for £6.152m on land currently owned by Liverpool City Council.
+The Authority had built a fire station and youth facility for £6.152m on land currently owned by Liverpool City Council.
 Although a lease is in place between the Authority and Liverpool City Council no further cash flows are envisaged.
-The youth facility is currently in the process of being transferred to Liverpool Mutual Homes.
+The youth facility has now been transferred to Liverpool Mutual Homes' charitable arm, ComMutual, during the year.